-How we Provide Remote Service Support
+How We Provide Remote Service Support

 So usually, the first step is to give guidance by email, perhaps with a circuit diagram.
 Once the fault is diagnosed/isolated a part may need to be quoted and ordered.
-We can have 90% of parts on site within 1 to 2 working days.
+We can have most parts on site within 1 to 2 working days.
 Once it arrives, more help may be needed fitting it and in the subsequent set up procedures.

 With some issues a video call e.g., WhatsApp with the camera reversed, or the use of Skype or an iPad may be beneficial if a headset/earphones and Wi-Fi or unlimited data is available.
 This is especially useful if lots of buttons have to be pressed and/or the Customer is unfamiliar with the machine.

 With the current Weiss SiMPAC models a lot can be done to diagnose plus rectify issues, due to their ability to interface with a PC, even connecting from Weiss Service in Germany.

 During a second spike in Covid-19 cases in October 2020, we had a Customer with an intermittent problem that needed diagnosing when the issue arose.
 What we did was, we sent them a cable and a laptop with Weiss Technik diagnostic software loaded and had the customer connect it to the chamber and Wi-Fi.
 Then we used TeamViewer to connect to that laptop and we could check out the machine remotely when it failed.
 We were able to download the required files and rectify the issue, much to the Customer’s delight.
 As we are the only ones able to use the software because it is password protected there was no danger of any damage being done inadvertently.